clue/framework-x/docs/best-practices/controllers.md

 The configured container instance can be passed into the application like any other middleware request handler.
-In most cases this means you create a single `Container` instance with a number of factory methods and pass this instance as the first argument to the `App`.
+In most cases this means you create a single `Container` instance with a number of factory functions and pass this instance as the first argument to the `App`.

+In its most common form, each entry in the container configuration maps a class name to a factory function that will be invoked when this class is first requested.
+The factory function is responsible for returning an instance that implements the given class name.

 ### PSR-11 compatibility